IELTS Writing Academic Task 1: Line Graph – Electrical Appliances

 You should spend about 20 minutes on this task.

 The chart below shows the changes in ownership of electrical appliances and the amount of time spent doing housework in households in one country between 1920 and 2019.

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Write at least 150 words.

-The first line graph compares the percentage of households with certain electrical appliances from 1920 to 2019 while the second graph compares the total number of hours in housework.
-Overall, the number of hours spent on household chores decreased throughout the decade while there was an increase in obtaining appliances such as refrigerators and vacuum cleaners.
+The first line graph compares the percentage of households with certain electrical appliances from 1920 to 2019, while the second graph shows the total number of hours spent on housework.
+Overall, there was a decrease in the number of hours spent on household chores throughout the decades, accompanied by an increase in the ownership of appliances.

 Source Cambridge 16

 Edited by Ian Tanpiuco

 Ian Tanpiuco is an ESL and virtual assistant.
 With a decade of experience, he has become an expert in his field.
 Dedicated to helping others achieve their goals, Ian works tirelessly in the classroom or as a virtual assistant.